JuliaData/DataFrames.jl/docs/src/basics.md

  27
 ```

-By default `select` copis columns of a passed source DataFrame.
+By default `select` copies columns of a passed source DataFrame.
 In order to avoid copying, pass `copycols=false`:

 ```jldoctest dataframe
 julia> df = select(german, :Sex)